lfscanning/scaffold/docs/config.md

 * `webServerUseScp`: if true, use SCP to copy files to the webserver.
 If false, the files will be copied to the`webReportsPath` directly
 * `webServer`: domain name for the web server where reports will be uploaded
 * `webServerUsername`: user name of account on web server, used for SCP connections - required only if `webServerUseScp=true`
+* `uploadTimeout`: Time in seconds to check status on code upload to fossology - timeout it 10 times this value

 There are also several values prefixed by `ws`.
 These are currently required to be present, but are not used unless one or more projects are configured to upload scan findings to WhiteSource (FIXME: details to be added).